How to Apply

 If you are a double major, you only need to ask the adviser listed for Major 1 in your Major Work Plan to complete the form.
 It is your responsibility to inform the adviser for your second major of your study abroad plans.

 Application Review Process and Timeline

-The application dates for studying abroad in the AY 23-24 are as follows:
+The application dates for studying abroad in the 24-25 Academic Year are as follows:

 Bryn Mawr students who are eligible to study abroad typically do so for one semester in the fall of the junior year.
 Students who hope to study abroad for the spring semester or for a full year must meet certain criteria.

 Criteria for Spring Study Abroad

 A limited number of spring spaces will be available for students whose academic or athletic commitments require their presence on campus in the fall.
 If you are to study abroad in the spring semester, the application will ask you to indicate the reason you are unable to study abroad in the fall semester.